workhorsy/comic_book_reader/README.md

 * When the UI clears all the data, it resets the UI to touch mode.
 Don't reset the UI mode.
 * Add a library menu
 * Add a page menu
+* Add a zoom slider in the bottom right corner

 # TODO Small:
 * Add an option to disable user counter